ktanaka101/nail/README.md

 ## Summury

 We create robust and flexible programming languages.
+We want to create something like Rust with a Go runtime.

 - Base: Rust
 - Memory Management: GC
-- Type System: Rust, TypeScript
+- Type System: Rust, if possible TypeScript
 - Concurrency: Go

 Furthermore, we want to make sure that once compiled, it works as intended.